Deputies investigate arson on roadside between 2 Charleston plantations

 Charleston County plantations will now have increased patrols in their areas, deputies said.

-The arson attempt is an active investigation, and no suspects have been identified.
+The arson attempt is an active investigation and no suspects have been identified, authorities said.
 Anyone with information can call investigators at 843-202-1700.

 Neither plantation immediately responded to requests for comment on Monday afternoon.